✅ Real GDS-verifiable PNRs — verify on the airline's own website+91 91155 80911Mon–Sat, 10–6 ISTTrack reservation

 • Invitation letter drafted — dates and address identical to the form

-• Montreal hotel held for 14–17 September, refundable, checkable
+• Side-trip hotel booking held for 14–17 September, refundable, checkable

-The file now says: Toronto on the 5th, Montreal mid-month, home on the 26th.
-The flights have to say exactly the same thing.
-Priya holds a verifiable return reservation — Hyderabad to Toronto arriving 05-09-2026, Toronto to Hyderabad departing 26-09-2026 — as a real PNR in the airline’s system, not a purchased ticket.
-Like most careful applicants, she’ll buy the actual fare after the decision; the reservation’s job is to bracket the story, not to spend her savings early.
-For the side trip she adds the Toronto–Montreal train to her written itinerary, out on the 14th and back on the 17th — the same dates as the hotel and the gap in the invitation letter.
+The file now says Toronto on the 5th, Montreal mid-month, home on the 26th.
+The flights have to say precisely that.
+Hold a verifiable return reservation — arriving 05-09-2026, departing 26-09-2026 — as a real PNR in the airline’s system rather than a purchased ticket, and buy the fare after the decision.
+The reservation’s job is to bracket the story, not to spend the money early.
+Then add the side-trip transport to the written plan, out on the 14th and back on the 17th — the same two dates as the hotel and the gap in the invitation letter.

 THE BRACKET — EVERY LEG MATCHES THE FORMS05-09-2026HYD → YYZ · arrive Toronto14 & 17 SepToronto ↔ Montreal rail26-09-2026YYZ → HYD · departReservation held as a real PNR — the fare is bought after the decision